Dockby/Banking_with_Gui/README.md

-it has 4 features mainly Account deposit,Account withdraw,Account status ,Account Balance and at last the best feature and my personal favourite one is Register for new Account few bugs maybe encountered but they would get fixed once noticed
+it has 4 features mainly Account deposit,Account withdraw,Account status ,Account Balance and at last the best feature and my personal favourite one is Register for new Account few bugs maybe encountered but they would get fixed once noticed NOTE- Password is same as account number  for the users so please refer json file to excess those